webplatform/docs/svg/elements/filter/index.md

 [[Image:BasicSVGFilterExampleWithClipRegion.png|alt=image showing the result of specifying a custom filter effects region]]

+===Filter Resolution===
+By default, it's left up to the browser to decide what resolution to use when performing operations on the inputs, but it's possible to explicitly define a resolution for the browser to use.
+Choosing a filter resolution significantly lower than the display default will result in visible pixelation but filters will execute faster.
+Choosing a filter resolution significantly higher than the display default can cause slow filter performance.
+Filter resolution may be separately specified in both the [svg/properties/filterResX|X] and [svg/properties/filterResY|Y] dimension.

 It is currently (Fall 2012) contemplated that in the future, SVG filters can be referenced via a [CSS Filter] and used to apply advanced effects to HTML elements.
 }}